 'THE BEAR' WITH THE MALAYSIAN PHILHARMONIC, The Malaysian Philharmonic Orchestra, Five children's concerts in Kuala Lumpur, Malaysia

-ROYAL PHILHARMONIC ORCHESTRA CONCERT, Howard Blake, composer/pianist/conductor with Benedict Kloeckner (cello), Nicolas D'Autricourt (violin) and Sophie Witte (soprano), The Cadogan Hall,Chelsea,London, September 7th.
+THE ROYAL PHILHARMONIC ORCHESTRA PRESENT A CONCERT OF MUSIC BY HOWARD BLAKE, Howard Blake, composer/pianist/conductor with Benedict Kloeckner (cello), Nicolas D'Autricourt (violin) and Sophie Witte (soprano), The Cadogan Hall,Chelsea,London, September 7th.
 2017, 7.30pm

 An evening of music by Howard Blake OBE in commemoration of The Lady Diana, Princess of Wales.